2020 Conference Chairs

 Staten Island, NY

-Benjamin Kamel, DPM is a highly trained and Board Certified foot and ankle surgeon.
+Benjamin Kamel, DPM is a highly trained and Board-Certified foot and ankle surgeon.
 Dr Kamel received his medical degree at Western University of Health Sciences where he graduated near the top of his class with honors and being inducted into the Pi Delta Honor Society.
 Dr Kamel completed intensive surgical training locally with the additional credential in Reconstructive Rearfoot/Ankle Surgery (PMSR/RRA).
 He also was elected and served as Chief Resident in his final year of residency.
 During his residency training, Dr Kamel worked at many different hospitals, most notably completing sports medicine training at Camp Pendleton Naval Hospital as well as a high-level trauma rotation at Kaiser Permanente under some of the best-trained surgeons in the profession.
 Dr Kamel has received extensive surgical training in all aspects of the foot and ankle including sports medicine, trauma, forefoot and rearfoot reconstructions including flatfoot correction, bunion correction, cosmetic surgery, pediatric foot conditions, as well as surgical treatment of degenerative and arthritic conditions affecting the foot and ankle.
 Dr Kamel has co-authored and published several research articles in the field of foot and ankle surgery.
 He has also lectured at national conferences on topics related to sports medicine.
 He is currently clinical faculty at Western University of Health Sciences where he works with and teaches medical students and residents.
 He is a member of the American College of Foot and Ankle Surgery.
+Dr Kamel currently works as a partner at Garey Orthopedic Medical Group in Southern California.
+He is also a Creative Writer and Video Producer for PRESENT Podiatry’s NewsFlash.
+Dr Kamel has an interest in Podiatric trauma, reconstructive surgery, and sports medicine.

 Alex F Khan, APRN, CNS, MSNAdvanced Practice Nurse